dnissley/cpp/readme.md

 # C++ Examples

-This is a repository to keep track of all my c++ scraps and snippets as I attempt to relearn the language.
+This is a repository to keep track of c++ scraps and snippets.